-Man Bags Monster 600-Pound Bear; One Of The Biggest Killed During This Pa.
+Man Bags Monster 600-Pound Bear; One Of The Biggest During Current Pa.
 Hunting Season

 As for next bear season, Bowser says he’ll be back at it, but will keep his expectations in check.

-“Oh course, definitely,” said Bowser.
+“Of course, definitely,” said Bowser.
 “I mean, I’ll never shoot a 600-pounder again.
 But, like I said, sometimes luck is on your side.”

-While the Game Commission says this was one the biggest bears killed this season, it was not the biggest.
+While the Game Commission says this was one the biggest bears taken this season, it was not the biggest.
 The biggest was in Venango County at 700 pounds!